jonathancraddock/mootparadox_grav/pages/02.blog/gowbarrow-from-brunt-crag/item.md

 This was to be a short warm-up on the afternoon of 8th July 2015, prior to a night's camping at Glenridding, and [Catstycam](/blog/catstycam-to-sheffield-pike) the following day.

 !!!!
-A short 7.5km circular route, starting at the Brunt Crag car park. (_Wainwright Book 5: The Northern Fells_)
+A short 7.5km circular route, starting at the Brunt Crag car park. (*Wainwright Book 1: The Eastern Fells*)

 ===